MargaritaKaz/kaziulevich-java-task/README.md

 From input sequence of numbers program choses only multiples of number 3.

 #### User can repeat execution of each task or go to next one by providing answer "yes" or "no" for the question "Do You want to repeat?".

+To compile and run program from cmd use:
+$ javac BasicAlgorithms.java
+$ java BasicAlgorithms